codeforamerica/beyondtransparency/chapters/chapter02.md

 author_employer: Government Digital Services
 author_photo_url: /images/authors/emer.png
 featured: true
+twitter: emercoleman
+author_about: "Formerly open data and digital in government.
+These views are definitely my own.
+You can see what I do at http://emercoleman.com  mostly I am about change."
 ---

 I’ve worked for local government in London since 2005.
 In March 2009, I